Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: The SO(6)/SO(5) Composite Higgs Model

+are obtained.
 We can thus define $ s $ as a pseudo-scalar under parity.
 Note that there are no such couplings if $ \epsilon = 0 $.\\

-In \cite{chala} the next-to-minimal CHM with the fermions in the \textbf{20} representation of $ SO(6) $ is considered as special case of a general EFT for the minimally extended SILH (strongly interacting light Higgs).
-In this representation, the potential can lead to EWSB already in the leading order of the spurion expansion.
+In \cite{chala} the next-to-minimal CHM with the fermions in the \textbf{20} representation of $ SO(6) $ is considered as special case of a general EFT for the minimally extended strongly interacting light Higgs.
+In this representation, the potential can lead to EWSB already at leading order of the spurion expansion.